tommaxwell/Personal-Site/README.md

 <h1> Personal Site Template </h1>

-<p>What you'll find here is a responsive personal site, utilizing CSS3 and jQuery Mobile for better degredation and
-compatibility.
-It looks especially great on mobile devices.</p>
+<p>This is the personal site I made for myself.
+It utilizes the jQuery Mobile library.</p>

 <b>Here's the template in action: http://www.tommaxwell.me</b>